Prezcobix

 medicines for your immune system (cyclosporine, tacrolimus, sirolimus, everolimus, rapamycin).
 Your doctor might want to do some additional tests.

-corticosteroids (betamethasone, budesonide, dexamethasone, fluticasone, mometasone, prednisone, triamcinolone).
+corticosteroids (betamethasone, budesonide, fluticasone, mometasone, prednisone, triamcinolone)

-medicines to treat cancer (dasatinib, everolimus, irinotecan, nilotinib, vinblastine, vincristine).
+medicines to treat cancer (dasatinib, everolimus, irinotecan, nilotinib, vinblastine, vincristine)

-medicines to treat pain (fentanyl, oxycodone, tramadol).
+medicines to treat pain (fentanyl, oxycodone, tramadol)

-medicines to treat urinary disorders (fesoterodine, solifenacin).
+medicines to treat urinary disorders (fesoterodine, solifenacin)

 medicines to treat nausea and vomiting (domperidone).

-medicines to treat fungal infections (clotrimazole, fluconazole, isavuconazole, itraconazole, ketoconazole, posaconazole, voriconazole).
+medicines to treat fungal infections (clotrimazole, fluconazole, isavuconazole, itraconazole, ketoconazole, posaconazole, voriconazole)

-medicines for erectile dysfunction (avanafil, vardenafil, tadalafil, sildenafil).
+medicines for erectile dysfunction (avanafil, vardenafil, tadalafil, sildenafil)

-medicines to treat depression and anxiety (paroxetine, sertraline, amitriptyline, desipramine, imipramine, nortriptyline, and trazodone).
+medicines to treat depression and anxiety (paroxetine, sertraline, amitriptyline, desipramine, imipramine, nortriptyline, and trazodone)

-sedatives (buspirone, clorazepate, diazepam, estazolam, flurazepam, zolpidem).
+medicines to treat trouble sleeping and/or anxiety (buspirone, clorazepate, diazepam, estazolam, flurazepam, zolpidem).

 Always use PREZCOBIX exactly as your doctor has told you.
 You must check with your doctor if you are not sure.